Robust Stackelberg Equilibria: Statistical Complexity of RSE

-In this section, we turn to another efficiency study of RSE, i.e., the efficiency of learning an $\epsilon$-optimal $\delta$-RSE without knowing the leader's or follower's utility matrix.
+In this section, we turn to another complexity study of RSE, i.e., the sample efficiency of learning an $\epsilon$-optimal $\delta$-RSE without initially knowing the leader's or follower's utility matrix.
 Motivated by the recent work of learning the strong Stackelberg equilibrium (SSE) by \citet{bai2021sample}, here we extend it to an online learning problem of the $\delta$-RSE.
 Similar to \cite{bai2021sample}, the learner cannot directly observe the mean reward matrix of a Stackelberg game $u_l, u_f \in \mathbb{R}^{m \times n}$, but has to learn to approximate the $\delta$-RSE from the noisy bandit feedback.
-The motivation of this learning paradigm is from a common multi-agent learning practice today of ``centralized training, decentralized execution'' \citep{lowe2017multi}.
-That is, in many robotics and game-playing applications (see, e.g., OpenAI Gym), the learning environments are well-defined such that the game parameters can be learned in a centralized fashion by controlling agents’ action profiles.
-Thus the agents can learn to estimate game parameters from their noisy feedback, and then deploy the learned strategies in the decentralized environment to play against unknown opponents.